The Facts about Faculty and Spending at UVM

 · the $6 million strategic investment fund available to the Provost for discretionary special projects

-· the $10 million the administration is expecting to spend on a new basketball stadium
+· the $80 million the administration is expecting to spend on a new basketball stadium, the bulk of which will likely come out of students' pockets in the form of increased fees.

 · the $1 million annual cost of salary and fringe for three Vice Presidents